Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AYes, we've got.

-Speaker ASo we can do a few St Auster Brewery gigs.
+Speaker AAustell Brewery so we can do a few St.

-Speaker ASo, yeah, that's always a favorite for us and it's nice to share with the family as well because they all come along as well.
+Speaker ASo yeah, that's always a favourite for us and it's nice to share with the family as well because they all come along as well.

 Speaker AThis is going to be a hard question.

-Speaker AI think for me it's Salon Boys at the moment.
+Speaker AI think for me it's Ceylon Boys at the moment it's not.

 Speaker AI don't even know that it is a shanty.